 The nutrients dissolved in soil water is initialized independent of depth.
-The initial IN, ON, SP and PP concentration are determined by land use dependent parameters (inconc0, onconc0, spconc0 and ppconc0, mg/L) - valid for all three soil layers.
+The initial IN and SP concentrations are zero.
+The initial ON and PP concentration are determined by land use dependent parameters (onconc0 and ppconc0, mg/L) - valid for all three soil layers.